-This scallion aioli is flavored with fried scallion greens and has a nice smokiness and a little bit of spice from smoked hot paprika powder.
+This charred scallion aioli has a nice smokiness and a bit of spice from smoked hot paprika.

 Love aioli?
-You might also enjoy this Sriracha aioli and this chili garlic aioli for sweet potato fries!
+You might also enjoy this Sriracha aioli and this chipotle bbq aioli!

 - Scallions are the same as green onions.
 You need only the green tops for this recipe.